Care & Treatment

 Treatment of Underlying Medical Conditions

-You may have a treatable medical or psychological condition such as an infection, diabetes, heart or circulatory disease, arthritis, or depression, all of which can impact your sexual health.
+You may have a treatable medical or psychological condition such as an infection, diabetes, heart or circulatory disease, arthritis, or depression, which can impact your sexual health.
 Treatment or improved management of these and other conditions may resolve sexual difficulty.

 For example, a man with diabetes may become impotent because of blood vessel problems in his penis.
 In that case, better management of the diabetes may improve local blood pressure and resolve the erectile dysfunction.
 Similarly, better pain control for someone with arthritis may provide the relief needed to relax and enjoy sexual activity.

 There is a wide assortment of non-prescription vaginal lubricants available at local pharmacies.
 For example, K-Y jelly or Astroglide.
 These can be effective for reducing or stopping pain resulting from vaginal dryness.
+It is very important that expired lubricants be disposed of accordingly.
+The chemicals in the expired lubricant may break down or change over time, and could possibly cause an allergic skin reaction.

 Talk Therapy or Counseling